 Edinburgh has a great range of accommodation, from 1 to 5 stars, as well as hostels, bed and breakfasts and guest houses.
 Booking early usually offers more choice and cheaper deals, although you may be lucky and find something last minute using sites like Laterooms.
-You could also try sites like AirBnB for apartments and homestay accomodation at affordable prices.
-You can also find accomodation all over Scotland at visitscotland.com.
+You could also try sites like AirBnB for apartments and homestay accommodation at affordable prices.
+You can also find accommodation all over Scotland at visitscotland.com.

 You could also consider staying outside of Edinburgh.
 Fife and East and West Lothian are short bus or train rides away and the cities of Glasgow and Perth are only around 45 minutes to 1 hour away by train.